belalabdelaty/Summer-2026-internships/README.md

 # Summer 2026 Tech Internships 💻

-Collection of Summer 2026 internship opportunities in tech in EMEA and the USA(remote or doesn't require a visa )!
+Collection of Summer 2026 internship opportunities in tech in the USA(remote or doesn't require a visa ) and EMEA

-## 📌 Legend
-- 🔒 – Internship application is closed
+## 🔒 – Internship application is closed
-- 🛑 – Does NOT offer sponsorship
 ---

 ## 📋 Internship List